 Steve Casey received a master’s degree in management from Troy University and is a graduate of the FBI National Academy (163rd session), the Harvard University Senior Executive Program for State and Local Government and the Florida Criminal Justice Executive Institute, Chief Executive Seminar #41.

-He and his wife, Carolyn, have been married for 24 years and have three children and one grandchild.
+He and his wife, Carolyn, have three children and one grandchild.
 They are active members of the Tallahassee Heights Methodist Church.